 Michael Vito Grandi CFSP

 Michael V. Grandi began his career in funeral service in 1998.
 He is a 2000 graduate of the Funeral Service program at Mercer County Community College and became a Licensed Funeral Director in November of 2000.
 His skills in embalming as well as his care and compassion for people elevated him to a Management position with Waitt Funeral Home in August of 2001.
-Michael also holds a New Jersey Life Insurance License, giving his firm the opportunity to offer alternative funding options to consumers who wish to prepay their funerals.
-Michael is a 10 time recipient of the Pursuit of Excellence award, and Hall of Excellence Inductee, the highest honor received in the industry for excellence in funeral service putting his firm in the top 2 percent of funeral homes nationwide.
-Michael Earned his CFSP (Certified Funeral Service Practitioner) Designation October of 2019
+Michael also holds a New Jersey Life Insurance License, giving his firm the opportunity to offer alternative funding options to consumers who wish to prepay for their funerals.
+Michael is a 13-time recipient of the Pursuit of Excellence award, Best of the Best recipient and Hall of Excellence Inductee, the highest honor received in the industry for excellence in funeral service putting his firm in the top 2 percent of funeral homes nationwide.
+Michael Earned his CFSP (Certified Funeral Service Practitioner) Designation in October of 2019

-He is a member of the National Funeral Directors Association, the New Jersey State Funeral Directors Association which he serves as a Trustee, and the Academy of Professional Funeral Service Practice.
-His community involvement is wide spread and he is a charter member and has served 3 years as the President of the Kiwanis Club of Marlboro, 2 years as its secretary and now is the current Treasurer.
-Michael has remained a member of the Matawan Aberdeen Chamber of Commerce since 2001 and is currently a member of the board.
+He is a member of the National Funeral Directors Association, the New Jersey State Funeral Directors Association which he previously served as a Trustee, and the Academy of Professional Funeral Service Practice.
+His community involvement is widespread, and is a charter member and has served 3 years as the President of the Kiwanis Club of Marlboro, 2 years as its Secretary and now is the current Treasurer.
+Michael has remained a member of the Matawan Aberdeen Chamber of Commerce since 2001 and is currently a member of the Board.
 He is a member of the Matawan Italian American Association and supports its charitable endeavors.
-He sits on the Supervisory Committee for Entertainment Industries Federal Credit Union.
+He is the Chair of the Supervisory Committee for Entertainment Industries Federal Credit Union.
 In 2013 he became a proud member of the Knights of Columbus Bishop John C. Reiss Council #15964 and earned his 4th Degree November 2, 2014.
 Michael is a communicant of St. Clement Church in Matawan and is part of the Lector Group.
-In his spare time he enjoys boating and playing golf.
-Michael is an avid toy train collector, his collection has been featured numerous times in various publications and well as a content contributor to magazines.
+Michael serves on the exam committee for the International Conference of Funeral Service Examining Boards.
+In his spare time, he enjoys wine making and playing golf.

 "The pride comes from helping each family generate their own creative ideas which leads to the meaningful funeral that represents the life well lived, for those they loved."-Michael V. Grandi